jonboland/oldfolder/README.rst

 |

-Old Folder spring cleans a file directory by storing away its old subdirectories if they haven’t been modified for a given period.
+Old Folder spring cleans a file directory by storing away subdirectories if they haven’t been modified for a given period.

 It's a single file script that can be used via a command line interface